 Trelay members share the land and a number of communal buildings.
 The ground floor of the farmhouse, where we often meet for communal meals, has a large kitchen and dining room.
 The Games Room has table tennis and pool tables, and can be cleared for music and dancing.
 The Green Barn has a camping barn within it and a range of communal workshop and storage facilities.
 We have planning permission for a farm shop too.
 There is a large polytunnel with a second one planned, a garden shed, a lockable tool store and a laundry with shared washing machines and dryers.

 We have several dozen fruit trees, an extensive soft fruit area, a large communal vegetable patch and other plots where people grow food.
 Individuals, couples or small groups take responsibility for animals in some of the communal fields.
-We have 12 pigs, 3 ponies and a Dexter cow and calf, as well as quite a few chickens.
+We have a Dexter cow and calf, 3 Zwartbles sheep and no pigs at the moment, as well as quite a few chickens.
 We have two acres of woodland and a shared log store.
 Trelay has a private sewage system which is being developed into a series of reedbeds.
 There is a small PV roof and more renewable energy projects are under discussion.